egnyte/cloudimized/README.md

 By default script will dump results in YAML format same as in main mode.
 If chosen it can dump results in CSV file format (single file per resource).

+**LIMITATION:** Currently output in csv format doesn't support nested structures, it will fail if there is a list or dictionary in result.
+Therefore, selecting specific fields for each resource is needed.